liferay/liferay-docs/discover/portal/articles/100-web-experience-management/04-creating-web-content/01-publishing-basic-web-content/02-using-the-web-content-editor.markdown

 ![Figure 2: You can view how your HTML would render by using the preview pane.](../../../../images/web-content-editor-html.png)

 Every 25 seconds, the entry you're creating is automatically saved as a draft.
-Because of this, you never have to worry about losing your work if something unforeseen happens in your browser or on your computer.
 You can exit the enlarged editor by clicking the *Done* button at the bottom of the screen.

 Add a few short sentences announcing the grand opening of the Lunar Resort.
 The content can be localized in whatever language you want.
-You'll learn more about localizing your content later on.
+You'll learn more about localizing your content later.

 ## Web Content Options [](id=web-content-options)